 Author Contributions

-G.H.P.T., W.v.R. and J.V. designed the experiments, analyzed the data, interpreted the results and wrote the manuscript.
-S.L.P., R.A.A.v.d.S, A.M.D., M.M., R.L.M, W.S., K.P.K acquired and analyzed data.
-A.A., K.E.M., P.J.S., C.E.S, M.A.v.E, A.N.B., M.P., J.S.M., J.D.G., P.V.D., O.H., J.E.L. and L.H.v.d.B. participated in study design, interpretation of the results and preparation of the manuscript.
+GHPT, WvR and JV designed the experiments, analyzed the data, interpreted the results and wrote the manuscript; SLP, RAAvdS, AMD, MM, RLM, WS, KPK acquired and analyzed data; AA, KEM, PJS, CES, MAvE, ANB, MP, JSM, JDG, PVD, OH, JEL and LHvdB participated in study design, interpretation of the results and preparation of the manuscript.
 A full list of Project MinE ALS Sequencing Consortium author contributions and affiliations are listed in Supplementary Table 2.

-Index collaborators:

-Gijs H.P.
-Tazelaar,# Wouter van Rheenen,# Sara L. Pulit, Rick A.A. van der Spek, Annelot M. Dekker, Matthieu Moisse, Russell L. McLaughlin, William Sproviero, Kevin P. Kenna, Ammar Al-Chalabi, Karen E. Morrison, Pamela J. Shaw, Christopher E. Shaw, Michael A. van Es, A. Nazli Basak, Monica Povedano, Jesus S. Mora, Jonathan D. Glass, Philip Van Damme, Orla Hardiman, John E. Landers, Leonard H. van den Berg, Jan H. Veldink.

-#these authors contributed equally

 Potential Conflicts of Interest